WATonomous/wato_monorepo/README.md

 - `scripts/watod2-completion.bash`.
   - Bash autocomplete for watod2.
 Adapted from docker-compose.
 Add `source <MONO_DIR>/scripts/watod2-completion.bash` to your bashrc to use autocomplete.
 - `profiles/`:
   - This folder contains all docker-compose files specifying the services we will run.
-They are divided into profiles.
-The root-level `docker-compose.yaml` file is loaded first, then profiles are loaded after.
+They are grouped up into profiles.
 Note that by default no profiles are enabled.
-To select additional profiles, overwrite `ACTIVE_PROFILES=x` in `dev_config.local.sh`.
+To select additional profiles, overwrite `ACTIVE_PROFILES="<PROFILES_OF_YOUR_CHOICE"` in `dev_config.local.sh`.
 See the [docker-compose wiki](https://docs.docker.com/compose/extends/).
 More info on profiles: [docs/dev/profiles.md](docs/dev/profiles.md).
 - `docker/`:
   - This folder contains the `Dockerfiles` for each of our images.
 [Docker wiki](https://docs.docker.com/engine/reference/builder/).
 - `src/`:
-  - Here is where our actual code goes.
-The folders in `src` will be mounted to the docker images, so changes in the `src` directory will be reflected in the containers.
+  - Here is where all the logic and cool technologies for autonomous software go.
+The folders in `src` will be mounted to our docker images, so changes in the `src` directory will be reflected in the containers.
 - `docs/`:
   - This folder contains the documentation for this monorepo, including instructions for setup and details on how to navigate and develop in this monorepo.